Dance Challenge - What makes diverse teams successful?

 Another essential feature of successful diverse teamwork is that “we should not be shaped by culture but rather be shaping culture, discussing our own rules of engagement with others.
 We should be co-defining team cultures, so that teams can make the most of their talents and perform in the most efficient manner for specific situations”, as Bob Dignen explains in 20 skills for the 2020s in Business Spotlight 3/2020.

-The above-mentioned factors are not only true for diverse teams.
-They are a recipe for success of non-diverse teams, too.
+The above-mentioned factors apply not only to diverse teams.
+They are also a recipe for success of non-diverse teams, too.